lukaszsobieraj/prototype/README.md

 ##Configuration
 There are two types of configuration files:
-  1. Basic configuration location: PrototypeBundle\DependencyInjection\Configuration
-This is build on a tree structure with TreeBuilder object.
+  1. Basic configuration location: Prototype Bundle\Dependency Injection\Configuration This is build on a tree structure with TreeBuilder object.
 Default file always appears after generate new bundle.
 Includes information about basic elements of application, e.g. twigs.
-Could be overwritten by Controller(application), Service.
+It could be overwritten by Controller(application), Service.

-  2. Services configuration location: PrototypeBundle\Services\Config.
+  2. Services configuration location: Prototype Bundle\Services\Config.
 Main pattern for create this kind of configuration looks like example below:

 ```
 actions: